kevinsangyu/timetable-vis/README.md

 2. Run the python file _setup.py_ to ensure all required modules are installed.
 3. Run the python file _ttv.py_.
 4. This will bring up a console and an open file dialogue window.
 Navigate to and select your timetable spreadsheet.
-5. The program will begin creating the timetable images, storing them in their respective folders in the same directory as the ttv.py file.
+5. The program will begin creating the timetable images, storing them in their respective folders in the same directory as the Excel Spreadsheet file.
+Note that if there exists a folder with the name 'output', it will be overwritten.
 6. After it is complete, the console will close on its own, unless there is an error.